hclimente/wisdom/README.md

 Accumulated knowledge from a life devoted to science.
 Eternally on-going effort, take with a grain of salt.

-Articles marked with (Stub!) are articles taken on the fly on talks.
+Articles marked with (Draft!) are articles taken on the fly on talks.
 Dirty, incomplete sketches.
 Please ignore unless you lost all hope in any other source.

 # Biology